okeeffed/developer-notes/manual/Design-Patterns/Design-Patterns.md

 > Structural design patterns ease the design by identifying a simple way to realise relationships among entities.

-As you'll see in the coming posts, structural patterns help decouple, shape and add functionality between entities to enable more malleable relationships.
+As you'll see in future posts, structural patterns help decouple, shape and add functionality between entities to enable more malleable relationships.

 ## Behavioural Patterns